The maths supporting Bayes’ Theorem calculation for classification and regression fully explained

 Lets denote this linear regression equation as a more general function dependent of some data and some unknown parameter vector θ.

-Also, lets assume that when we make a prediction using this regression function, there is a certain associated error Ɛ. Then, whenever we make a prediction y(i) (forget about the y used above for LR, that has now been replaced by ), we have a term that represents the value obtained by the regression function, and a certain associated error.
+Also, lets assume that when we make a prediction using this regression function, there is a certain associated error Ɛ. Then, whenever we make a prediction y(i) (forget about the y used above for LR, that has now been replaced by f ), we have a term that represents the value obtained by the regression function, and a certain associated error.

 The combination of all of this would look like: